10 Tips to Implement a Successful Chatbot for Small Business

 When small teams implement a chatbot, they need to see quick results and be sure their investment is going to be a success.

 Small teams don’t have the luxury of time.
 Their most precious, scarce resource (time) has to be spent on a solution they are confident will help the business in record time.

 To help you see success with a chatbot, here’s tried and tested advice for implementing a chatbot, best practices (specific to small teams) and what a chatbot brings to the table.

 There are a lot of chatbot providers out there, some good and many bad.
 To help you settle on the right one for you, draw up a single goal that you want your chatbot to solve, such as reducing inbound enquiries.

-Spend time talking to each chatbot provider about their experience tackling that goal, ask to see case-specific examples of how they’ve approached the problem in the past.
+Spend time talking to each chatbot provider about their experience goal setting and tackling that goal, ask to see case-specific examples of how they’ve approached the problem in the past.

 Check out this list of 20 must-ask questions for your chatbot developer to make sure you’re not missing anything out.

 Step 2: Deciding if you want live chat

 Most chatbot providers will give you the option of including live chat.